Julia Roberts: Endorsements

 In 2006, Roberts signed an endorsement deal with fashion label Gianfranco Ferre, valued at $6 million.
 She was photographed by Mario Testino in Los Angeles for the brand's advertising campaign, which was distributed in Europe, Asia and Australia.
 Since 2009, Roberts has acted as Lancôme's global ambassador, a role in which she has been involved in the development and promotion of the brand's range of cosmetics and beauty products.
 She initially signed a five-year extension with the company for $50 million in 2010.
 Roberts starred as the global face of Chopard's Happy Sport and Happy Diamonds collections campaigns since 2021 and then Chopard had announced her as its Global Brand Ambassador in 2023.

-Roberts endorsed President Joe Biden for re-election in 2024 and has been involved in related fundraising, even though Biden ended his re-election campaign on July 21, 2024.

 Artistry

 Acting style and reception

 Throughout her career, Roberts has frequently been referred to as "America's sweetheart" by the media, a label that Vogue writer Noor Brara linked to her portrayals of characters that embody elements of the trope.
 BBC News Online attributed her early popularity to her roles as relatable, girl-next-door characters, often portraying vulnerable working-class women.
-Geoffrey Macnab of The Independent noted that during her peak, Roberts' appeal stemmed from her ability to blend the glamour of classic Hollywood stars with an approachable, down-to-earth quality.
+Geoffrey Macnab of The Independent noted that during her peak, Roberts's appeal stemmed from her ability to blend the glamour of classic Hollywood stars with an approachable, down-to-earth quality.
 While romantic comedies cemented her status as an international star, Erin Brockovich is often cited as the film that earned her broader critical recognition as an actress.
 Film critic David Edelstein observed that while Roberts is widely acknowledged as a movie star, critics and cinephiles have debated the extent of her acting abilities, sometimes discussing her work with a degree of skepticism.
 In 2012, HuffPost writer Mike Ryan suggested that her career has relied more on her star power than on widespread acclaim for her acting, noting that she is not often included in discussions of the industry's most celebrated actresses.